 Project Data Assessments

 QA review (verification and validation) of Monitoring Data.
 Recommended QA coverage is 100% QA for data entered by hand.
 A 10% QA is recommended for data copy/pasted or downloaded from a database.
+Data that receives manual QA review will be recorded as such in the spreadsheet being reviewed.
+The reviewer will record their initials and the date in a column adjacent to each row that has been manually reviewed.
+If the records are being checked against a paper copy, the reviewer will note their initials and the date in the lower right corner of the paper sheet once complete in the following format: “QA1: AB 10/30/2022.”

 Calculation of monitoring project’s overall achieved precision, accuracy and data completeness compared to QAPP defined precision, accuracy and data completeness goals.